agiltandiera/attendanceApp/README.md

 # attendanceApp
-Attendance App is app for detecting your current location; near the location or not.
+Attendance App is app for detecting your current location; near the destination location or not.
 When user is < 80m from the location, the app will launch the dialog to input user's name.
 Instead, when user > 80m, the app will show "Out of Range"